NathanTouboul/FischerDiscriminant_VS_NeuralNetwork/README.md

-# FischerDiscriminant_VS_NeuralNetwork
+# Neural network from scratch vs Fisher's Discriminant

-## Coding a neural network from scratch - Comparing with a Fischer Discriminant
+## Coding a neural network from scratch

 Study of the MNIST handwritten digit database.
 This dataset is used for two different learning methods to classify the handwritten digits into their corresponding label.
  - Fisher discriminant between two classes to separate the images based on relevant features